MRI Scans

 All of this illustrates an aspect of taking charge and retaining charge of your own medical care.
 Keep copies of your medical records; build your own data warehouse.
 If you see a gap, bridge it.
 If you find a hole, plug it.
 If something is missing, provide it.
 If you see a problem, fix it.
 Work with medical team around you, but lead the charge, rather than waiting for something to happen.

 The MRI from February 2010 was probably the last time I will exit an imaging facility carrying a packet of film.
 I have been receiving all scans on CDs for some time now, but my oncologist has requested a hardcopy accompany each CD up to this point.
 Now that computers populate all of the examination rooms at the oncologist's office, I do not think the film will be required.
 I have been told that the film will fade over time, whereas the images on a CD will not.
-Another item of interest was discovered today.
-The most recent MRI machines do not skip as they scan.
-"What you see is what you get," according to the radiologist.
-This is a major step forward, since very small tumors could be missed if the MRI machine's skip is larger than the tumor.

 Home | News | Contact | Links

-Copyright 2004-2010 by Jerry D Kline.
+Copyright 2004-2012 by Jerry D Kline.
 All rights reserved.
 Site design by Pegasus Web Design Resources and DataMax Corporation